6 Top-Rated Resorts in Colorado Springs, CO

 Another excellent Colorado Springs resort choice is Cheyenne Mountain Resort.
 This stone and timber property has a classy mountain vibe and offers top-notch Pikes Peak views from its grand public spaces.
 The rooms here fit the overall mountain style and are rustic-chic but still quite luxe, with high-quality linens and comfortable beds.

 This destination property works great for families or couples on a romantic getaway.
 It has five different swimming pools, including one designed especially for kids, as well as a manmade lake that boasts a real sand beach.
-There are two restaurants on-site, including one known for hosting a lavish Sunday brunch.
 There is also an on-site spa and golf course.

 Accommodation: Cheyenne Mountain Resort Colorado Springs, A Dolce Resort